[download a copy of the RFP, complete with matrices, here]

 1. Vision, Justification and Impact

-• Develop an integrative framework, and present clear goals, research questions and outcomes.
-These should emphasize interdisciplinary research and involve multi-sector partners in ways that will inform policy and practice and minimize social inequality and insecurity.
-Provide a detailed description of the methods you will use to address each research question.
+- Develop an integrative framework, and present clear goals, research questions and outcomes.
+These should emphasize interdisciplinary research and involve multi-sector partners in ways that will inform policy and practice and minimize social nequality and insecurity.
+Provide a detailed description and justification of the methods you will use to address each research question.

-• Explain the ways in which specific research questions for the chosen locality advance climate adaptation/mitigation solutions.
+- Explain the ways in which specific research questions for the chosen locality advance climate adaptation/mitigation solutions.
 Projects may build on work currently underway, filling gaps in knowledge generation or translation, or may be new collaborations.
-The Institute’s SPARK grants are one mechanism to jump-start these collaborations.

 2. Integration and Partnerships

-• Provide a plan for how the project will be co-produced with locality partners and how community stakeholders will be involved equitably in the research and translation.
+- Provide a plan for how the project will be co-produced with locality partners and how community stakeholders will be actively involved in the research and translation.
+Community-engagement plans should reflect a two-way engagement, rather than a one-way approach.

 3. Milestones, Metrics of Success, and Timeline

-• In addition, complete the table (see page 4 of the PDF available above) describing the specific milestones, metrics/deliverables and timeline for each goal identified in your proposal.
+- Complete the provided table (see page 5) describing the specific milestones, metrics/deliverables and timeline for each goal identified in your proposal.
 This table is not included in the 15-page limit for the project description.

 4. Sustainability

-• Describe potential and specific targets (e.g., state or federal agency, industry, foundation) for follow-on funding after the initial funding period.
+- Describe potential targets for follow-on funding (e.g., state or federal agency, industry, foundation) to ensure continued impact after the initial funding period.

-Provide full budget details in table format of requested expenses and a separate document with justification.
+Provide full budget details in table format of requested expenses and a separate document with detailed justifications.
+The review committee will pay particular attention to the allocation of funds for community partners and engagement activities.

 Allowable expenses are as follows:

-• Personnel: Lead PI – up to 2 months summer salary; Co-PIs – up to 1 month summer salary; Community Leader – part-time compensation; Trainees – Post-doctoral Fellows, Graduate Students (academic year RA and/or summer wages), Undergraduate Student summer wages
+- Personnel: Lead PI – up to 1 month summer salary; Co-PIs – up to 1 month summer salary; Community Leader – part-time compensation; Trainees – Post-doctoral Fellows, Graduate Students (academic year RA and/or summer wages), Undergraduate Student summer wages.
+The review committee and awarded project teams also strongly recommend a part-time project manager be considered.

-Include 2-page CVs for project PIs and co-PIs
+C. 2-page CVs for all project PIs and co-PIs

 Selection Criteria

-Projects will be selected based on the integration of social and environmental research, potential for authentic community collaboration and co-production, impact including translation to policy and practice, and sustainability plans.
-Projects will also be evaluated for the potential to contribute to the Climate Collaborative Program, including achieving geographic diversity of sites.
+Projects will be selected based on integration of social and environmental research, quality of authentic two-way community collaboration and co-production plans, potential impact including translation to policy and practice, and sustainability plans.
+Projects will also be evaluated for potential to contribute to the Climate Collaborative Program, including achieving geographic diversity of sites.

 Specific review criteria area as follows:

-1) Prominence of research; clear research questions related to climate adaptation and/or mitigation
+- Prominence of research; clear research questions related to climate adaptation and/or mitigation and well-justified methods to address them

-5) Linked research and policy / practice; potential for impact
+- Linked research and policy/practice; potential for impact